 Paloma beach, St-Jean-Cap-Ferrat

 Named after Paloma Picasso who used to frequent it, this beach is another very picturesque place.
 It too is down a fair amount of steps but nothing like as many as at Mala.
 Paloma beach (pebbles) has a restaurant with private loungers and a section of the beach is free but it is only small so it can get crowded.
 I would suggest this beach is not as child-friendly as some of the others.
 Best to come early.

 For my final choice of favourite beaches on the French Riviera, I’ve chosen a beach that is yet again very different from the others on my list.
 In stark contrast to Esclamandes it is highly urban with tower blocks almost down to the water’s edge and yet incongruously the water is a marine reserve.
-This means there is plenty of fish which you can swim among, something that doesn’t happen much in this part of the Mediterranean anymore unfortunately.
+This means there are plenty of fish which you can swim among, something that doesn’t happen much in this part of the Mediterranean anymore unfortunately.
 The beach itself consists of tiny stones, nearer gravel than pebbles.

 There is a sea wall along one side from where you can jump or dive into the water or use the convenient steps for easy access to the deep water.
 This beach is the main beach for the Principality of Monaco so it can get crowded.
 It has some great restaurants and lounge bars with private sections on the beach which are glamour encapsulated but the public part is reasonably spacious and down to earth (if that’s possible in Monaco!)

 Parking is easy in an underground carpark that leads straight onto the beach.
 As well as the pricey restaurants there are ice cream places, a small children’s playground and a beach volley court (with sand).
 You’ll find a pontoon moored outside the area protected by the wall which stronger swimmers can swim out to.
 It’s not a beach I’d go to every day but it’s so different that it’s worth a visit, especially after a sightseeing session in the old town.